CitizensFoundation/policy-synth/agents/docs/src/baseProblemSolvingAgent.md

 # BaseProblemSolvingAgent

-This class extends `PolicySynthAgentBase` and provides methods for processing and rendering problem-solving tasks related to policy synthesis.
+This class extends `PolicySynthScAgentBase` and provides methods for processing and rendering problem-solving tasks related to policy synthesis.

 ## Properties